 The swivel wheels are really small compared to your typical pushchair.
 The good thing is that you have a lot of control over the steering and it navigates well with impressive manoeuvrability; however on the flip side the lower seat positioning and lack of suspension means that the wheels take a bit of a beating on rougher terrains which in turn can affect the smoothness of your child’s ride.

 The seat itself is actually really comfortable to sit in.

 I was worried that without all the padding and lining that it would feel a bit tough, but it’s a good, breathable material that is soft to touch and the positioning surrounded by a mesh panelling.

 It can also be washed which is great for cleaning up sticky holiday treats!

 I really liked the upright position, a little more upright than your average stroller, which I often find a bit of a slinked awkward position for children.
 It’s great too for them to take in their surroundings.

-For £120 you don’t expect many extras, but there’s some really good features with this included – a secure five point harness; easy fold mechanism that locks as well; decent-sized shopping basket for all your holiday purchases; and my favourite – a carry handle where you can feasibly sling it over your shoulder and carry on.
+There’s some really good features included – a secure five point harness; easy fold mechanism that locks as well; decent-sized shopping basket for all your holiday purchases; and my favourite – a carry handle where you can feasibly sling it over your shoulder and carry on.

-The Britax Holiday is available in six colours: Coral Peach, Steel Grey, Cosmos Black, Aqua Green, Ocean Blue and Flame Red and will be available exclusively at Argos from August 2017 and other retailers from January 2018, with an RRP of £120.
+The Britax Holiday is available in six colours: Coral Peach, Steel Grey, Cosmos Black, Aqua Green, Ocean Blue and Flame Red and will be available exclusively at Argos from August 2017 and other retailers from January 2018.